WE RUN THIS CITY

 About the Program

-The We Run This City Youth Marathon Program (WRTC) is a collaboration between the YMCA of Greater Cleveland, Cleveland Metropolitan School District, the Rite Aid Cleveland Marathon, the Cleveland Department of Public Health and Case Western Reserve University Prevention Research Center for Healthy Neighborhoods.
+The We Run This City Youth Marathon Program (WRTC) is a collaboration between the YMCA of Greater Cleveland, Cleveland Metropolitan School District, the Rite Aid Cleveland Marathon, and Case Western Reserve University Prevention Research Center for Healthy Neighborhoods.

-The 14-week program strives to teach young people to set and achieve goals by preparing them to run in the Rite Aid Cleveland Marathon.
+The 12 to 22 week program strives to teach young people to set and achieve goals by preparing them to run in the Rite Aid Cleveland Marathon.

 But crossing the finish line is just the beginning!
-Students leave the program with greater self-confidence and increased levels of fitness and endurance.
+Students leave the program with greater self-confidence and enhanced youth resiliency skills.

 Forming a Team

-Individual teams are formed at schools and community centers and are led by teachers or volunteer coaches and assisted by YMCA coaches and peer mentors.
+Individual teams are formed within Cleveland Metropolitan School District and are led by teachers, volunteer coaches, YMCA coaches and peer mentors.

-Optimally, each team should have 15 to 30 participants.
-The teachers/coaches are responsible for scheduling practices, submitting all paperwork and ensuring that their teams attend pre-race events.
+The teachers/coaches are responsible for scheduling practices, submitting the necessary paperwork, tack the student's conditioning, and ensuring all students attend required pre-race events.

-A Marathon program student does not have to be an athlete to become a participant in this program.
+A We Run This City student does not have to be an athlete to become a participant in this program.
 Our goal for each student is completion rather than competition.

 History and Mission

 The mission of We Run This City Youth Marathon Program is to encourage healthy habits and exercise in Cleveland’s young people.
-With our running programs, we strive to teach young people to set and achieve goals, increasing their selfconfidence as well as their fitness and endurance.
+With our running program, we strive to teach young people to set and achieve goals, increasing their self-confidence as well as their fitness and endurance.
 Crossing the finish line is just the beginning!

 In 2008 WRTC expanded training options to add the half marathon and a change in venue for race day events.
 Previously the students were housed at the downtown YMCA before the race began, where they picked up their t-shirts, signed poster-sized thank you cards, posed for group pictures and listened to motivational speakers.
 Due to the increase in numbers, the staging area was moved to CSU Woodling Gymnasium (a move made possible by a generous donation from the Health, Physical Education, Recreation and Dance Department at CSU).

-During the 2010-11 program year there were 871 students recruited and 550 students from 35 schools that crossed the finish line of the Rite Aid Cleveland Marathon on May 15, 2011.
-Of the 550 that crossed the finish line 25 completed the half marathon, 106 ran the 10k, 414 completed the 1.2 mile run and for the first time we had one student complete the full marathon.
+During the 2015-16 program year there were 710 students recruited and 524 students from 37 schools that crossed the finish line of the Rite Aid Cleveland Marathon on May 15, 2016.
+Of the 524 that crossed the finish line, 12 completed the half marathon, 225 ran the 10k and 287 completed the 1.2 mile run.

-Volunteers are the heart of the Marathon program's mission.
+Volunteers are the heart of We Run This City's mission.
 They are involved in every aspect of the program from initial recruitment to screenings to trainings and race-day coordination.

 Some of the many volunteer opportunities available include the following:

 With generous contributions from the Mt.
-Sinai Foundation, St. Luke’s Foundation, Sisters of Charity Foundation, Anthem Blue Cross Blue Shield, Kaiser, REACH and the YMCA of Greater Cleveland, WRTC is able to provide programming for 900 Cleveland students.
+Sinai Foundation, St. Luke’s Foundation, Sisters of Charity Foundation, Anthem Blue Cross Blue Shield, Kaiser, REACH, Giant Eagle Foundation, Dairymens, and the YMCA of Greater Cleveland, WRTC is able to provide programming for its Cleveland students.

-In addition to the cash contributions WRTC is supported by many local organizations that provide in-kind donations to the program.
+In addition to monetary contributions, WRTC is supported by many local organizations that provide in-kind donations to the program.